scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 - A dashboard describing the metrics to display and in what form.

 > info ""
 > If you followed my previous article [Locally install Kubernetes, Prometheus et Grafana]({{site.baseurl}}/install-kubernetes-prometheus-grafana/), the data source is already configured and you can skip the next step.
-The Grafana interface is then accessible to [http://localhost:3000/](http://localhost:3000/)
+The Grafana interface is then accessible to [http://localhost:3000/](http://localhost:3000/){:target="_blank" rel="noopener noreferrer nofollow"}

 ### Data source configuration